 If the motion is based on newly discovered evidence or jury misconduct, the motion must be accompanied by an affidavit.7 Once the motion for a new trial is filed, the prosecution will probably file a response in opposition of the motion.

 The judge has the discretion to order a hearing on the matter.
 A hearing is where the defense and prosecution make their arguments live in open court.
-But the judge also has the discretion to grant or deny the motion without a hearing.8
+The judge also has the discretion to grant or deny the motion without a hearing.8

-The judge schedules a new trial, and the guilty verdict of the original trial is void.
+The judge schedules a new trial, and the guilty verdict of your original trial is void.

 However, note that the prosecution may appeal the judge’s decision.
-And if the appellate court finds for the prosecution, the original verdict will stand.10
+If the appellate court finds for the prosecution, your original verdict will stand.10

-Then the verdict stands, but the defendant can appeal the court’s denial of a new trial.
-In addition, the defendant can appeal the trial’s guilty verdict to Colorado’s appellate court and Colorado Supreme Court and pursue other post-conviction options.11
+Then the verdict stands, but you can appeal the court’s denial of a new trial.
+In addition, you can appeal the trial’s guilty verdict to Colorado’s appellate court and Colorado Supreme Court and pursue other post-conviction options.11

-No, but defendants who do not file a timely motion for a new trial will probably lose the option later to file a federal habeas corpus petition in United States federal court in Denver.12
+No, but if you do not file a timely motion for a new trial, you will probably lose the option later to file a federal habeas corpus petition in United States federal court in Denver.12

 Maybe.
-Lawful non-citizens in Colorado can be removed from the U.S. if they have been convicted of a deportable offense at trial.
+If you are a documented non-citizen in Colorado, you can be removed from the U.S. if you have been convicted of a deportable offense at trial.